akeneo/pim-helpcenter/content/md/connectivity/how-to-configure-catalogs-for-apps.md

 Click on the catalog you want to set up to access the configuration interface.

 When you access a catalog, you will see two tabs:
-- `Settings`: where you can enable or disable a catalog,
-- `Product selection`: where you will configure criteria to filter your product selection.
+- `Product selection`: where you will configure criteria to filter your product selection,
+- `Filter the values`: when a catalog is not compatible with mapping, we display this tab to allow you to choose which values to send to the app based on filters,
+- `Product mapping`: where you can map your PIM attributes with the app expected targets.

 ::: info
 If you can't click on `Manage apps`, please read our paragraph [Who can connect apps?](#who-can-connect-apps)